 The Southern Oregon winegrowing region is very unique given that it can successfully grow a wide range of varieties because of its topographical diversity.
-It was pioneer Peter Britt who planted the first vineyard in our region, located just two miles from DANCIN nearly 150 years ago.
+It was pioneer Peter Britt who planted the first vineyard in our region, located just two miles from DANCIN Vineyards nearly 150 years ago.
 His vineyard included many different varieties including Franc Pinot, known today as Pinot noir.
 According to Dr. Willard Brown, a local wine historian, this may have been the first planting of Pinot noir in the state of Oregon.
 Pinot noir is the most harvested variety in our region by more than a 3:1 ratio.

-Our goal is to maintain appropriate vine balance through proper management practices, therefore all of our activities including pruning, irrigation, canopy management and crop thinning are determined through a continual assessment of each grapevine at every stage of the growing season.
+Our goal is to maintain appropriate vine balance through proper management practices.
+Therefore, all of our activities including pruning, irrigation, canopy management, and crop thinning are determined through a continual assessment of each grapevine at every stage of the growing season.